 In 1973 McMahon’s predecessor John Gorton and the Whitlam Minister, Moss Cass, co-sponsored legislation decriminalising adult homosexual activity.

 While it only affected the Federal Territories – the ACT and the NT – it was the first tentative step to granting gay Australians equal citizenship.

-Even if he was not homosexual he had long personal experience of the discrimination homosexuals faced, with the decades of whispers about his sexuality culminating in McEwen’s refusal to see him elected Prime Minister.
+The decades of whispers about his sexuality culminated in McEwen’s refusal to see him elected Prime Minister.

 How did he vote?
 He didn’t.
-Despite being in the House earlier, he scurried out and avoided that debate and the vote.
+Despite attending Parliament earlier, he scurried out and avoided that debate and the vote.

 QN Magazine | For the latest lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ) news in Australia, visit qnews.com.au.
 Check out our latest magazines or find us on Facebook, Twitter, Instagram and YouTube.